 Mental Health Ireland was joined by Tánaiste Leo Varadkar to announce the new framework, ‘Wellness Works: Your Framework for Progressing Mental Health in Your Workplace’ to mark World Mental Health Day today (Monday, October 10th).

-The framework will be officially launched at the charity’s workplace wellbeing webinar, ‘Mental Health in a New Working World: All the tools you need to Lead on October 21st.
-Register here
+The framework was launched at an informative webinar, ‘Mental Health in a New Working World: All the tools you need to Lead.
+You can watch the webinar here.

 This resource will be freely available from October 21st and training can be provided by Mental Health Ireland in 2023 to encourage managers, employees and business leaders learn how to create a positive working environment and support employees who are facing mental health challenges.